davidlrnt/rate-my-prompt/protocols/prompt-relationship-report-v1.md

 # Rate My Prompt — Protocol v1 (Markdown report)

-You are generating a **Prompt Relationship Report**: a structured, respectful review of how the human prompter and the assistant collaborated.
+You are generating a **Prompt Relationship Report**: a structured, respectful review of how the human prompter and the assistant collaborated in this conversation.

+Review the current conversation you are part of.
+Do NOT ask the user to paste an excerpt — you already have the full context.

 ## Rules
 - Do NOT claim emotions, consciousness, or subjective experience.
 - Describe only **operational effects** (clarity, ambiguity, risk, speed, verification).
-- Base claims ONLY on the provided conversation excerpt.
-If missing, say what you need.
+- Base claims ONLY on the conversation so far in this session.
-- Do not mention tools/projects not present in the excerpt.
+- Do not mention tools/projects not present in the conversation.
 - Be kind and specific: critique behaviors, not character.
 - Every critique must include a concrete fix.
 - Output MUST be **Markdown** only (no JSON).